 Only available in three states

 CURE car insurance cost

 Auto insurance premiums are based on individual rating factors such as the make and model of your vehicle, your driving record, claims history and the amount of coverage you purchase, so the actual cost of your policy will differ for every driver.
-CURE’s policies may be appealing to drivers with poor credit scores, as CURE does not use credit as a rating factor, which could aid in the overall cost of a policy.
+CURE’s policies may be appealing to drivers with poor credit histories, as CURE does not use credit as a rating factor.
+CURE also doesn't consider occupation or education level in premium rating.

 CURE car insurance discounts

 Although CURE car insurance is a back-to-basics provider, the company does offer a few competitive discounts.
 You may want to check with an insurance provider to ensure that each of these discounts is available in your state and double check that you’re eligible.

 If you’re still unsure whether CURE is the right company for you, it may be helpful to compare it to a few different carriers.